yysun/apprun/README.md

 * View — a function to display the state
 * Update — a collection of event handlers to update the state

-AppRun ties the three parts together and drives the applications using [event pub-sub](https://yysun.github.io/apprun/docs/#/?id=event-pubsubs).
+AppRun ties the three parts together and drives the applications.
 Applications built with AppRun have less lines of code, smaller js files, and better performance.
 See a comparison from [A Real-World Comparison of Front-End Frameworks with Benchmarks (2019 update)](https://medium.freecodecamp.org/a-realworld-comparison-of-front-end-frameworks-with-benchmarks-2019-update-4be0d3c78075).
 You can also see the [performance results](https://rawgit.com/krausest/js-framework-benchmark/master/webdriver-ts-results/table.html) compared to other frameworks and libraries in the [js-framework-benchmark](https://github.com/krausest/js-framework-benchmark) project.

 ## Quick Start